Supporting Faculty & Student Inquiry Across the Field of Education

 Teacher retention has become a significant concern in the Clark County School District (CCSD).
 Although attention has been paid to teacher burnout, traumatic experiences as an underlying cause of burnout have not been fully investigated.
 This study takes a two-part approach to understand how teachers’ primary, secondary, and collective traumatic experiences are affecting their job satisfaction, performance, and career plans.
 The first part will examine CCSD teacher exit surveys to determine if symptoms of trauma contribute to teachers’ separation.
 The second part of the study will involve interviews with current teachers about their experiences with trauma, trauma’s effects on their job performance and career plans, and professional factors that help or hinder their wellbeing.
 Findings will inform recommendations at the district, school, and individual level to address one potential cause of teacher burnout and separation.

-PI: Jacob D. Skousen
+PI: Dr. Jacob D. Skousen

-Co-I: Peter Wiens
+Co-I: Dr. Peter Wiens

 Student Research Fellows: Erin Ayers, Christina Romero & Claudia Chilson